koreancanadiansoccer/kcsaweb/README.md

 Run
 `npm run server`
+if you have an error like below
+** Could not establish a connection with redis.
+Error: Redis connection to localhost:6379 failed - connect ECONNREFUSED 127.0.0.1:6379

+Please install redis

+cmd :

+brew install redis
+brew services start redis

 This will start server and client and **create models into db**.

 **Note: It is best practice to use migration files to update table definitions.